domsalisbury/domsalisbury.github.io/_pages/about.md

 ---

 <!--This is a comment-->
 I created this site to record some thoughts, to encourage me to write more, and to share whatever ended up here.
-It's also a way for me to mess about with Git, Github Pages, and Markdown.
+It's also a way for me to further my skills with Git, Github Pages, and Markdown.

 I've now been ill with symptoms consistent with [myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS)](https://www.cdc.gov/me-cfs/about/index.html) since late 2016, though I wasn't fully well for several years before that.
 My diagnosis of ME/CFS seems to fit my symptoms and illness trajectory better than any other possible diagnosis.